taler-hash/examination/README.md

 JWT is for the authentication in log in <br />

-sql file can be found in db directory
+sql file can be found in db directory <br />

+rename exam.env to .env